Major Streaming Platforms Announce March Lineups

 Imperfect Women (March 18)

-A mystery series starring Elisabeth Moss, Kerry Washington, and Kate Mara.
-The plot centers on a trio of best friends, where the suspicious death of one friend prompts the remaining two to discover she had a secret life.
+This mystery series boasts a stellar cast including Elisabeth Moss, Kerry Washington, and Kate Mara.
+The plot thickens when one of three best friends dies under suspicious circumstances, leading the others to uncover her secret life.
 Corey Stoll and Joel Kinnaman play husbands in the series, which was created by Annie Weisman.